CorwinHiatt/CorwinHiatt/README.md

 <br>

 **Colee Software Services LLC** is a full-service software development and digital solutions company based in McMinnville, Oregon.
-As owner and principal developer, I combine technical expertise with business acumen to deliver scalable, secure, and innovative solutions for clients ranging from healthcare and security to political campaigns and Fortune 500 companies.
+As owner and principal developer, I combine technical expertise with business acumen to deliver scalable, secure, and innovative solutions for clients ranging from healthcare and security to high-profile political campaigns and Fortune 500 companies.

 ### 🏢 Core Competencies